dkvz/electron-blog-authoring/README.md

 ### Notes
 * Buttons in the toolbar can receive the "active" classe.
+* I think I need to register a hook in editor-events to check if the article was modified.
+Could be a boolean and the first on-change is triggering it.
+Now for the two Editor components I'll need something else (maybe register an event to on-input at first, then unregister it at first occurence).

 ## TODO
 - [ ] Main.js doesn't have semicolons (copied it from elsewhere) - Can prettier do something for me there?